Oakland County Interstate Custody & Support Lawyer

 The UCCJEA also allows a family court to take jurisdiction over a child in emergency situations.
 The purpose of the emergency provisions of the Act allow for custody orders to protect a child from imminent threats of harm.
 An emergency order does not give the court continuing jurisdiction, and must allow for a reasonable return to the state that issued the original custody order, or the child’s home state for a non-emergency decision.

 Also, the Act allows judges in competing interstate cases to communicate with each other in order to make a jurisdictional determination.
 A record must be made of this communication, but it does not need to include the parties or their attorneys, although they must be notified of the conversation and be told the results.

 Child support orders can also be enforced across state lines, albeit under a different statute.
 The Uniform Interstate Family Support Act (UIFSA) controls enforcement of out-of-state child support orders and has been adopted by all fifty states.

 Jurisdiction is considered continuing and exclusive with the state that issued the original support order, provided that one of the parties or the child remains in the state.
 It is possible for multiple states to have continuing, exclusive jurisdiction to issue a child support order.
 When that situation arises, the order issued by the child’s home state controls.
 A home state is the same for the purpose of the UIFSA and the UCCJEA.

 If a support order is issued in one state and a party wishes to enforce or modify the order in another state, they must register the order with the new state.
 The registration process allows the Michigan court to request the order and other documents from the original court.
 The Michigan court can then modify and enforce the order just as it would its own orders.

 Our law firm offers a free consultation for parents facing these challenging multi-jurisdictional issues.
-Contact our office to schedule a consultation in order to assess your legal options.
+Contact the Oakland County interstate custody and support lawyers at Clarkston Legal to schedule a consultation in order to assess your legal options.